ReactiumCore/CLI/README.md

 ##### --value
 The config object value.
-You can set array values by puttin a space between each value.
+You can set array values by putting a space between each value.

 ```
 $ arcli config --key 'toolkit.types' --value 'atom molecule organism template link page'